Epicodus-Curriculum/intro-full-stack/2_3_epicodus_using_git_in_your_workflow.md

     Co-authored-by: Firstname Lastname emailAddress”
     ```
-    Ava includes Eli’s information as a commit trailer in the commit message so Eli gets credit.
+    Ava includes Eli's information as a commit trailer in the commit message so Eli gets credit.

     Ava repeats this step as necessary throughout the pair programming session.